 - and so forth

 The first step try is a directional yagi antenna or two and wire them into the back of your cellular modem using ultra low loss coaxial cable.
 This brings the stronger signal from outside your home into your modem.
 Several people on Dewees have had good luck with them.
 The direction you should point the antenna(s) depends on where your home is on the island and which carrier you’re using.
 There are cell towers on IOP and near the intersection of highways 41 and 17 that you might want to point the antenna towards.
+We believe the towers on IOP are best for Verizon and Sprint; the towers near highway 41 and 17 are best for AT&T and T-Mobile for most locations on Dewees.

 If the antennas alone aren’t enough, you might want to try a signal booster.
 Home Cell Phone Signal Boosters can reduce or eliminate dropped & missed calls and increase voice, text and 4G LTE signals for all mobile devices inside your home.
 They catch the signal from the best location outside, amplify it, and bring it inside.
 Two of the leading vendors (as of 2/13/2018) are